Amatol: Ammonite

 Amatol is rare today, except in legacy munitions or unexploded ordnance.
 Ammonite, a form of amatol, is a civil engineering explosive popular in Eastern Europe and China.
 Generally comprising a 20/80 mixture of TNT and ammonium nitrate it is typically used for quarrying or mining.

 Because the proportion of TNT is significantly lower than in its military counterpart, ammonite has much less destructive power.
 In general, a 30 kilogram charge of ammonite is roughly equivalent to 20 kilograms of TNT.

 Amatol, New Jersey

 Amatol was the name given to a munitions factory and planned community built by the United States government in Mullica Township, New Jersey during World War I. After the war, the town was dismantled.
 The Atlantic City Speedway was built on part of the Amatol site in 1926.
-The site (including the speedway) is presently (2020) abandoned.
+The site (including the speedway) is presently (as of 2020) abandoned.